 The high number of customers is an external factor that has a weak contribution to the bargaining power of buyers in the information technology industry.
-This condition weakens individual customers’ influence on IBM.
+In the Five Forces analysis context, this condition weakens individual customers’ influence on IBM.
 However, the moderate size of each order strengthens customers’ power in the industry environment.
 For example, a company with nationwide operations in the food service industry orders thousands of machines from IBM.
 Such size of purchase considerably intensifies the bargaining power of buyers.
-The cost of changing is also included in this aspect of the external analysis of IBM.
-Such cost is moderate in the information technology industry.
+The cost of switching is also included in this aspect of the external analysis of IBM.
+Such a cost is moderate in the information technology industry.
 For instance, even though changing a provider of business machines may be costly, customers, especially large ones, can still do so to a limited extent.
 Thus, this aspect of the Five Forces analysis reveals the moderate significance of customers’ bargaining power in IBM’s strategic plans.

 Bargaining Power of IBM’s Suppliers (Moderate Force)

 Suppliers’ impact on IBM’s business and the industry environment is assessed in this aspect of the Five Forces analysis.
 Suppliers have leverage in terms of their direct effect on the company’s supply chain, as well as the quality and price of materials available to the information technology business.
 In this external analysis, the following are the intensities of the external factors that maintain the moderate force of the bargaining power of IBM’s suppliers:

 - High overall supply (weak force)

 - Moderate size of individual suppliers (moderate force)

 - Low ability to substitute supply (strong force)